Geoalert/urban-mapping/README.md

 Introduction
 ------------
 Buildings are commonly put on a map by digitizing their shapes in satellite imagery.
 If done manually, this can be a time-consuming and expensive task.
-This project attempts to automate this process by delegating the digitizing routine to _neural networks_.
-It is now possible to digitize every building in the world using _computer vision_ and _satellite imagery_.
-Our technology is powered by _open stack_ and we strive to contribute our results back to the community by filling the data gaps in [OpenStreetMap (OSM)](https://www.openstreetmap.org).
+This project attempts to automate this process by delegating the digitizing routine to **neural networks**.
+It is now possible to digitize every building in the world using **computer vision and satellite imagery**.
+We strive to contribute some of our results to the community by filling the data gaps in [OpenStreetMap (OSM)](https://www.openstreetmap.org) buildings coverage.

 ## The ongoing progress of Urban Mapping